yorickdowne/ethstaker-deposit-cli/docs/src/generate_bls_to_execution_change.md

 - **`--bls_withdrawal_credentials_list`**: A list of the old BLS withdrawal credentials of the given validator(s).
 It is for confirming you are using the correct keys.
 Split multiple items with whitespaces or commas.

-- **`--withdrawal_address`**: If this field is set and valid, the given Ethereum execution address will be used to create the withdrawal credentials.
-Otherwise it will generate withdrawal credentials with the mnemonic-derived withdrawal public key.
+- **`--withdrawal_address`**: The Ethereum address that will be used in withdrawal.
+It typically starts with '0x' followed by 40 hexadecimal characters.
+Please make sure you have full control over the address you choose here.
+Once you set a withdrawal address on chain, it cannot be changed.

 - **`--devnet_chain_setting`**: The custom chain setting of a devnet or testnet.
 Note that it will override your `--chain` choice.
 This should be a JSON string containing an object with the following keys: network_name, genesis_fork_version, exit_fork_version and genesis_validator_root.